 Setting Up Multi-Room Music Group

-If you have a few Echo devices around the house, you can group all of them together.
+If you have a few Echo devices around the house, you can group them together.
 This allows for a more streamlined listening experience and better device management.
-Here’s how to do it.
+Here’s how to do it:

 Create a custom name for the group and tap Next to proceed.

 There’s no option to add Fire TV devices or Firesticks to the Multi-Room Music group.
-The Echo that’s the nearest to you automatically picks up the command, but all the connected speakers play the tunes.
+The Echo nearest you automatically picks up the command, but all the connected speakers play the tunes.

 The key thing is that all the speakers within a group need to be on the same Wi-Fi network.